How One Detroit Runner Got Back on Track After Injury

-Running has been a part of Megan’s life for as long as she can remember.
-Growing up, her dad was a runner and she began taking interest while in middle school.
+Professionally and personally, running has been a part of Megan Warzecha’s life for as long as she can remember.
+“It’s my hobby and my work” she says.
+Growing up, her dad was a runner, and she began taking interest while in middle school.

-"I ran a little bit here and there in middle school, and ran cross country and track for a couple of seasons in high school," said Megan.
-In 2013, she started racing and training consistently.
+"I ran a little bit here and there in middle school and ran cross country and track for a couple of seasons in high school," says Megan who resides in Detroit.
+In 2013, she started racing and training consistently and began coaching distance runners in 2016.
+The former teacher currently oversees marketing for Trivium Racing, a race hosting and event management company.

 Megan could tell her body didn’t feel the way it used to.
 She continued training in spring of 2023, but she noticed her hip started to hurt.
 So, she reached out to her friend, Stefanie Heyser, physical therapist at Henry Ford Health, to get some advice.
 Stefanie advised that she meet with orthopedic surgeon, T. Sean Lynch, MD, and got her an appointment.